wangziqi2013/wangziqi2013.github.io/_posts/2020-07-19-loseless-and-lossy-memory-io-link-compression.markdown

 GPU by calling CUDA routines with the size of the structure.
 The GPU will use its DMA controller to move data from the main memory to its own memory (GDDR as suggested in the paper).
 After computation, the GPU moves the results back to the CPU using DMA.
+The GPGPU has four distinct address spaces: Global, texture, constant, and local.
+The global address space acts similar to the main memory such that all GPGPU threads can access it.
+Texture and constant address spaces are optimized for special purposes such as textures and constant values.
+The local address space is only addressable to a subset of cores, and is used for register spilling and local computation.
+The paper's proposed optimization only applies to global and texture address space.

 leverages the above observations to build a memory compression